Siege of Yorktown: Yorktown centennial, sesquicentennial, and bicentennial celebrations

 A four-day celebration to commemorate the 150th anniversary of the siege took place in Yorktown on October 16–19, 1931.
-It was presided over by the Governor of Virginia John Garland Pollard and attended by then President Herbert Hoover along with French representatives.
+It was presided over by the Governor of Virginia, John Garland Pollard, and attended by then-President Herbert Hoover, along with representatives from France.
 The event included the official dedication of the Colonial National Historical Park, where the battlegrounds are preserved and interpreted.